 To request research assistance, please complete the form below.

 A catalog of the library's holdings is available at the repository and online as a searchable PDF.

 Photocopying Library & Archival Materials

 The Library offers use of its photocopier to members who wish to make photocopies.
 Copies are $0.25 per page, single or double sided.
-Patrons are welcome to do their own copying to save on costs.
+Patrons are welcome to photograph materials to save on costs.
 All archival photocopying will be done single-sided by the archivist or authorized staff member and will cost $0.25 per page.